Hawaii Vacation – Whale Watching Tour in Maui

 Despite their massive size, Humpbacks are very gentle.
 They feed on krill, plankton, small crustaceans, and fish, consuming up to 3,000 pounds of food per day!
 The Humpback Whales (or Kohola in Hawaiian) can swim at a speed of 3 to 7 miles per hour.
 Every year, they travel over 3,500 miles from Alaska to Hawaii for their annual winter migration.

 The Humpback Whales migrate from the frigid waters of Alaska to the warmer waters of Hawaii.
-They do this for three reasons: to breed, give birth, and raise their young in safety.
-Also, it is believed that the whales go to Hawaii because of the warmer temperatures, underwater visibility, and the lack of natural predators.
+They do this for three reasons: to breed, give birth, and raise their young safely.
+Also, the whales are believed to go to Hawaii because of the warmer temperatures, underwater visibility, and lack of natural predators.

 The female has a gestation period of 11-12 months.
-Newborn calves are born 13-16 feet in length and weigh about 2,000 pounds.
-The calves gain around 100 pounds and grow an inch every day, feeding on their mother’s milk.
+Newborn calves are born 13-16 feet long and weigh about 2,000 pounds.
+The calves gain around 100 pounds and grow an inch daily, feeding on their mother’s milk.
 The mothers are extremely protective, playful, and affectionate with their young.

 There are three distinct populations of North Pacific Humpback Whales.
 These populations are called “stocks.”
-The California/Oregon/Washington stock migrate from British Columbia to Central America.
+The California/Oregon/Washington stock migrated from British Columbia to Central America.
 The Western North Pacific stock migrate from the Alaskan Kodiak archipelago to the waters of Japan.
-Finally, the Central Pacific stock, where the Kohola (Hawaiian for whales) belongs, migrate from Alaska to the Hawaiian Islands.
+Finally, the Central Pacific stock, where the Kohola (Hawaiian for whales) belongs, migrates from Alaska to the Hawaiian Islands.

 Humpback Whales have been migrating to Hawaii since the Polynesian era (1-600 AD).
 Ancient carvings on stone (petroglyphs) of humans interacting with Kohola have been found in Olowalu on Maui, Palaoa Hill on Lanai, and Pohue on the Big Island.
-The existence of these petroglyphs is proof that Humpback Whales regularly migrate to the Hawaiian islands since ancient times.
+These petroglyphs’ existence proves that Humpback Whales have regularly migrated to the Hawaiian islands since ancient times.

 During the 1960s, decades of whaling depleted the population of North Pacific Humpback Whales to 1,400.
-But thanks to marine conservationists, it is estimated that their numbers increased to about 21,000 as of 2014.
-Scientists believe that about half of the total population (8,000 – 10,000) visit Hawaii every year.
+But thanks to marine conservationists, their numbers are estimated to increase to about 21,000 as of 2014.
+Scientists believe that about half of the population (8,000 – 10,000) visits Hawaii annually.
 International efforts have been in place since the 1970s to protect the whales from hunting and save the species from extinction.

 Whale Watching Tour

 When is the best time to see the Humpback Whales in Hawaii?
 The whale watching season officially runs from December 15 to April 15.
-The peak season is during the months of January and February.
+The peak season is during January and February.